stacks-network/stacks-core/docs/blockstack_naming_service.md

 name:

 * The name must exist
-* The name's state value must be the hash of a DNS zone file
+* The name's zone file hash must be the hash of a well-formed DNS zone file
 * The DNS zone file must be present in the BNS [Atlas Network](atlas_network.md)
 * The DNS zone file must contain a `URI` resource record that points to a signed JSON Web Token